EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1801-05-02-adventures-in-a-castle.md

----
-excerpt: "Test excerpt: Written by {Author Name}, published in {venue}, {dates}"
----

 {% include toc %}

 ### Preface

-*Adventures in a Castle* was published initially in eight serialized installments in the Philadelphia Repository and Weekly Register (PRWR).
+*Adventures in a Castle* was published initially in eight serialized installments in the *Philadelphia Repository and Weekly Register*.
-The first of the work’s eight installments was printed on May 2^nd^, 1801 and its publication continued weekly through June 30^th^ of that same year.
-The editor, David Hogan, was responsible for the serialization and inclusion of *Adventures in a Castle* in the PRWR magazine.
+The first of the work’s eight installments was printed on May 2, 1801 and its publication continued weekly through June 30 of that same year.
+The editor, David Hogan, was responsible for the serialization and inclusion of *Adventures in a Castle* in the magazine.
 The vast extent of what is known about the author is shared in the paratext Hogan includes in its serialized publication.
-Hogan references the author Julius intermittently (a total of seven times) throughout the fictional narrative.
+(Hogan references the author Julius seven times.)
 Typically these references are just by name and appear at the conclusion of an installment.
 However, at the end of the story, Hogan divulges some interesting views and revealing contextualized interpretation of the tale in the concluding paratext.